raeTen/logTail/README.md

 >REPLACE{DPT#}

 This one will replace DPT=22 with nothing.
 The "#" means: Looking for DPT and the following up to the next whitespace even after REPLACE you might COLORise strings

-Replacing doesn't work in dropped line of course.
+Replacing doesn't work in dropped lines of course.

+### COLOR

 >COLOR{ FooBar:}bblack white blink

 Colourises " FooBar:" in White on Black and let it blink (special esc sequences like blink will work on supported terminals only)